fixapc/Ultimate_ZFS_Xanmod_Kernel_Builder/README.md

 ![image](https://user-images.githubusercontent.com/34402379/178125916-b1fcd64a-2084-4410-b767-10c0c3792611.png)

      This script is for those of you who love ZFS and the Xanmod kernel and want to squeeze every drop of peformance out of your system you can with a low latency based tuned kernel.
 This Kernel is specifical tuned for ZFS with all common hardware modules built in.
 It is recommend to NOT use module loading to prevent page faults and user space to kernel space access.
 This kernel and its child properties are all full compiled and turned to be built in.
 ZFS tuning for 4K blocks to patch the kernel block size and many internal settings have been modified to ensure the best performance for hi I/O. If you like a really snappy computer and like to execute command lines across many files using grep and sed this will give you a very nice processing kic with processing small files in bulk or running command lines

+## Ideology
+- Prevent kernel from touch memory and or resources to prevent page faults and latency spice.
+- Match 4K blocks across dnode size, kernel page size, record size, cache block size to ensure data is written within its original boundries for HIGH I/O operation.
+- Use statically linked libraries when ever possible to prevent symbol mismatches or corrupt libraries that can lead to loss of pool.
+- Keep things simple by only needing to compile the kernel and not having to worry about external libraries, symbols and other dependencies that if not done in correct order can lead to pool lose.
+- Removal of most bugging features to prevent unneeded I/O access.

 ## Keypointers
+- Built in only kernel unless more options are added.
 - Tuned for 4K blocks
-- During Install you will be asked some basic memory questions to help you use the ARC from ZFS.
+- During Install you will be asked some basic memory questions to help you use the ARC from ZFS the correct way.
+- Planned static libs build into zfs binaries as a fail safe to prevent symbol mismatches and pool corruption from library failure.
+- An Extremely lightweight init designed to be used at the command line, a fish shell will be built into the initram.
+(Work in progress)
+- KVM, Qemu, VFIO Based virtualization (Built in)
+- Kernel management of resources have been axed for low latency operation.
+- ZIO scheduler throtteling has been disabled
+- Block I/O control removed
+- Page migration and most memory management features have been removed from the kernel besides memory compression.
+- Select a performance profile for the kernel upon installation.
+- Removal of all QOS services from CPU, memory and networking functions to prevent latency spikes.

+## Built in kernel software support - Built In
+- All NFS / SMB functions besides read ahead 4.2
+- All file systems built in to provide good functionality across the board.
+- Network block device support for importing pools across network
+- Removal of most cgroups resource management.
+- All ip tables features built in for better network interoperation and latency.

+## Supported Hardware
+- All common AC+ wireless cards (Built in)
+- All common 1GB + NIC network cards support (Builtin)
--
+- Infiniband support (Builtin)

-     NO PAIN NO GAIN:   While This Kernel Configuration Gives A Very Noticable Kick In Performance Along With Much Lower CPU Usage.
-                        It does come at a cost.
-Because of the amount of built in modules and the disablement of page merging, compression and compaction. memory usage will be higher.
-This was an easy trade off for the the lower latency and CPU usage.

 ## Used By
 This kernel is used by some of my friends, family and clients on their servers and personal rigs:
 - [ITADINABOX](https://www.itadinabox.com/)
 - [PROJECT110](https://www.project110.com/)